PooranD/Midterm-Project/README.md

 ## by Emmanuel Apeatu and Pooran Dunraj

-## ESP32 as a Home Network Watchdog
+## ESP32 as a WiFi Intrusion Detection System

-## The purpose of this project is to utilize ESP32 as a Home Network Watchdog.
+## The purpose of this project is to utilize ESP32 as a WiFi Intrusion Detection System.
 It will detect log the unkown mac address of machines connecting to an assigned Wifi.

 ## An ESP32 and a computer is required to perform this project.